vjoel/tupelo/README.md

 Tupelo
 ==

 Tupelo is a language-agnostic tuplespace for coordination of distributed programs.
 It is designed for distribution of both computation and storage, on disk and in memory.
-Its programming model is semantically simple and transparent yet powerful: the interface is in terms of tuples, a small set of operations on tuples (read, write, take), and transactions composed of these operations.
-This model, unlike RPC and message channels, decouples application endpoints from each other, in both space and time.
+Its programming model is small and semantically transparent: tuples, a few operations on tuples (read, write, take), and transactions composed of these operations.
+This model, unlike RPC, pubsub, and message queues, decouples application endpoints from each other, in both space and time.

 Tupelo is inspired by Masatoshi Seki's Rinda in the Ruby standard library, which in turn is based on Gelernter's Linda.
 The programming models of Tupelo and  Rinda are similar, except for the lack of transactions in Rinda.
 However, the implementations of the two are nearly opposite in architectural approach.